dlhamilton/route-me/README.md

 2. Download the Gitpod browser extension.
 3. On GitHub.com, navigate to the [dlhamilton/route_me](https://github.com/dlhamilton/route-me) repository.
 4. Above the list of files click the button that says 'Gitpod'.
+5. Once open you will need to install the libraries, you can do this by typing "pip3 install -r requirements.txt" into the terminal

 ### Remote Deployment
  The prgoram was deployed to Heroku.
 If you have forked/cloned the repository the steps to deploy are:
- 1. On Heroku, cretae a new app.
+ 1. On Heroku, create a new app.
+ 2. input a name for your app
+ 3. Click on the settings tab
+ 4. Scroll to the Config Vars and click on the "Reveal Config Vars"
+ 5. Input CREDS and the content of the Google API creds file.
+ 6. Add another config, PORT and 8000.
- 2. Set the buildbacks to Python and NodeJs in that order .
+ 7. Set the buildbacks to Python and NodeJs in that order .
- 3. Link your Heroku app to you repository.
+ 8. Link your Heroku app to you repository.
- 4. Click on Deploy.
+ 9. Click on Deploy.
- 5. The page will then provide the url to the python terminal.
+ 10. The page will then provide the url to the python terminal.

  The live link can be found here - [Route Me](https://github.com/dlhamilton/route-me)

 ### Google Sheet
-The program uses a google sheet to store saved graphs and mazes.
+The program uses a Google Sheets to store saved graphs and mazes.

-Not finished
+1. Sign up to a [Google Account](https://support.google.com/accounts/answer/27441?hl=en#)
+2. Open Google Sheets and create a new spreadsheet.
+[Click here for Google Sheets](https://docs.google.com/spreadsheets/)
+3. Change the name of the spreadsheet to 'route_me_data'
+    ```python
+    SHEET = GSPREAD_CLIENT.open('route_me_data')
+    ```
+4. You now need to change the name of the worksheet to 'saves'
+5. The google sheet is now complete

+Now you need to get the API credentials  from the [Google Cloud Platform](https://console.cloud.google.com/)

+1. Create a new project and give it a name.
+2. Select APIs and services from the navigation pane.
+3. Now click Library
+4. Search for the Google Sheets and click enable.
+5. Search for the google Drive API and click enable.
+6. Click create credentials and from the drop down select Google dRIVE api.
+7. From the form select Application data
+8. Then click No for "are you planning to use this API with compute Engine, Kubernetes engine, App engine or cloud Functions?"
+9. Press Create and Continue.
+10. Select a role of Editor from the options and click "Done"
+11. Navigate to the service account on the credentials page.
+12. On the tab click KEYS then ADD KEY.
+13. The Key type will need to be JSON
+14. Copy the downloaded JSON file into your repository and name it "creds.json"
+15. ADD THE "creds.json" FILE TO .gitignore FILE.
+DO NOT SHARE PUBLICLY.

 ***